 To add In Tableau Desktop, select Map → Background Maps → Mapbox Map

 To know more about the MapBox maps concept click here

 Tableau Desktop allows you to connect to map servers by using Web Map Service (WMS) protocol.
 Web Map Service acts as a standard protocol for accessing or receiving the geographically referenced imagery.

-In Tableau Desktop you can have a facility to connect to WMS server that supports the WMS 1,0.0, 1.1.0, or 1.1.1 standards.
+In Tableau Desktop you can have a facility to connect to a WMS server that supports the WMS 1,0.0, 1.1.0, or 1.1.1 standards.

 To connect to a WMS server in Tableau Desktop:

-You can add how many maps servers you want to a workbook.
+You can add how many map servers you want to a workbook.
 Every WMS server that you add becomes like a background map in the menu of Background Maps menu.
 To know complete information about WMS servers click here

 Once you add a Mapbox or WMS server to the workbook, you can store that as a Tableau map Source (.tms).
-Once you save the WMS server or Mapbox when you share it with others they can easily import it into their own workbooks and also used to create a new map view.
+Once you save the WMS server or Mapbox when you share it with others they can easily import it into their own workbooks and also use it to create a new map view.

 To save the map: